benkay86/mriqc1/README.md

 ### Advanced Usage

 Combine mriqc1 with features of the [bash shell](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) to achieve more complex processing objectives.
 In the following example we process T1-weighted data with `-m T1w` for 3 participants at a time with `-n 3` from a list of participants in a newline-delimited file with `$(tr ...)`.
 We manually specify the temporary/working directory with `--work-dir`, pipe warnings to a log file for later inspection with `2>log.txt`, and opt-out of mriqc's telemetry with `--no-sub`.
-The `--resume` option skips re-processing subjects who already exist in the output directory.

 ```
-mriqc1 --bids-dir /bids --out-dir /out --work-dir /tmp \
+mriqc1 -n 3 --bids-dir /bids --out-dir /out --work-dir /tmp \
---participant-label $(tr '\n' ' ' < participants.txt) \
+--participant-label $(tr '\n' ' ' < participants.txt) -- \
--n 3 --resume -- -m T1w --no-sub 2> log.txt
+-m T1w --no-sub 2> log.txt
 ```
 ```
 Running mriqc, this could take a long time. press Ctrl+C to cancel...